justanyone2023/OpenPerf-images/README.md

 ​	•	Shows how flexible the benchmark is across different domains.

-​	•	**OpenPerf** is specifically designed to be flexible for various OSS domains, while other benchmarks like **ImageNet** are narrowly focused on tasks such as image classification.
+​	•	**OpenPerf** is specifically designed to be flexible across various OSS domains and innovatively categorizes tasks into three distinct layers, making it suitable for a wide range of users, from academia to industry.
+In contrast, other benchmarks like ImageNet are narrowly focused on tasks such as image classification.

 ​	5.	**Scalability**: